-- 3.3.1 The Council has a strong risk management function.
+- 3.3.1 The Council has an effective risk management function.
 Decisions made by the Council are subject to risk assessments which are made in accordance with the organisation's risk management processes.
-The Risk Management Strategy includes the Council's priorities for developing risk management arrangements. - 3.3.2 The Strategic Risk Management Group (SRMG) chaired by the Borough Treasurer meets quarterly and oversees all aspects of risk management at the Council including health and safety, business continuity and information security risks.
-During 2014/15 the Strategic Risk Register was updated and considered by SRMG on a quarterly basis and reviewed and approved twice by the Corporate Management Team, by the Executive and by Governance and Audit Committee.
-Actions to address strategic risks were monitored during 2014/15 and key changes and developments on strategic risks were summarised in the quarterly Corporate Performance Overview Report. - 3.3.3 There is a process for recording and monitoring significant operational risks through directorate risk registers which were generally reviewed quarterly during 2014/15 and used to inform the Strategic Risk Register.
-The Strategic Risk Register includes an overarching risk on major projects and in addition separate risk registers are in place for all major projects.
+The Risk Management Strategy was approved by the Governance and Audit Committee on 24th June 2015 and includes the Council's priorities for developing risk management arrangements.
+The Policy is due for review in 2017. - 3.3.2 The Strategic Risk Management Group (SRMG) chaired by the Borough Treasurer meets quarterly and oversees all aspects of risk management at the Council including health and safety, business continuity and information security risks.
+During 2016/17 the Strategic Risk Register was updated and considered by SRMG on a quarterly basis and reviewed and approved twice by the Corporate Management Team, and twice by the Governance and Audit Committee.
+Actions to address strategic risks were updated and monitored during 2016/17 and key changes to strategic risks were summarised in the quarterly Corporate Performance Overview Report.

-3.3.4 Members are engaged in the risk management process through the Executive's and Governance and Audit Committee's review of the Strategic Risk Register and Member review of the Corporate Performance Overview.
+- 3.3.3 There is a process for recording and monitoring significant operational risks through directorate risk registers which were reviewed quarterly during 2016/17 and used to inform the Strategic Risk Register.
+The Strategic Risk Register includes an over-arching risk on major projects and in addition separate risk registers are in place for all major projects. - 3.3.4 Members are engaged in the risk management process through the Governance and Audit Committee's review of the Strategic Risk Register and Member review of the Corporate Performance Overview.